Ararat News, sport and weather

 Youth entertains with brass concert

-The Grampians Youth Brass Band entertained locals with a concert in Halls Gap on Tuesday.
+The Grampians Youth Brass Band entertained residents with a concert at Halls Gap on Tuesday.

 School zone warnings